Kalaiselvan88/JSON-API-data-viewer/README.md

 Enough of theory; let us dive into implementation right away for each step.

 ### Step 1 - Pull data to Drupal:

+**Pre-requisite**: The Feeds and Feeds extensible parsers module are installed using composer as below.

+`composer require drupal/feeds_ex`

 Let us create the underlying content type to store the data from JSON API.
 Below is the content type with fields.
 ![NFL Content Type](images/NFL_Content_type_fields.png)